oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 [`405 Method Not Allowed`](#ResponseCode405MethodNotAllowed) or an other appropriate error.

-#### <a name="ReplaceallReferencesinaCollectionvaluedNavigationProperty" href="#ReplaceallReferencesinaCollectionvaluedNavigationProperty">11.4.6.4 Replace all References in a Collection-valued Navigation Property</a>
+#### <a name="ReplaceallReferencesinaCollectionValuedNavigationProperty" href="#ReplaceallReferencesinaCollectionValuedNavigationProperty">11.4.6.4 Replace all References in a Collection-Valued Navigation Property</a>

 A successful `PUT` request to a collection-valued navigation property's reference resource replaces the set of related entities.
 The request